PurePi/Apple-II-Emulator/wiki/peripheral cards.md

 switch in its GPIO space.
 An example of similar bank switching is in memory.c, under the `else if(address < 0xC800)` block, where the XROM of the previous card is swapped out for the newly activated one.

+## Disk-II-Controller

+A card named "Disk-II-Controller" additionally is required to have the function `void diskDoor(int)` to handle opening/closing the doors of up to two floppy disk drives.
+Pressing F5 will call `diskDoor(0)` (for drive A) and pressing F6 will call `diskDoor(1)` (for drive B).
+This is intended to let the card handle file management and effectively let the user insert/eject floppy disks.
+It also must have `char fileDirectory[FILENAME_MAX]`, used to give the card the absolute location of the emulator.
+My own implementation of this card is  [here](https://github.com/PurePi/Disk-II-Controller).